-To be the best infant school in Hampshire where we inspire each child to be ambitious and to be proud of achieving great personal targets.
+To be the best infant school in Hampshire where we inspire each child to be confident, ambitious and to be proud of achieving great personal targets.

-Our strategy to achieve this is to:
+Our Strategy to achieve this is to:

-- Create a 21st Century learning environment and make the most of our unique natural surroundings - Increase the extent of our provision and become a valued community hub - Further develop our curriculum, governance and teaching to achieve an outstanding Ofsted rating - Continue to work effectively in the EJT to improve standards and sustain a succession of high-quality staff by supporting NQTs and developing teachers
+- Create a 21st century learning environment and make the most of our unique surroundings. - Increase the extent of our provision and become a valued community hub. - Further develop our curriculum, governance and teaching to achieve an outstanding Ofsted rating. - Continue to work effectively with the Edwin Jones Partnership to improve standards and sustain a succession of high-quality staff by supporting NQTs and developing teachers